Have you been procrastinating writing novel ideas?

 This article will walk you through the process of how to write a novel in 30 days.
 We have also covered writing novel basics.
 And also providing some very interesting writing novel hacks.

-Before we jump at the writing process, let’s get the basic right, to finish the novel say you need to write
+Before we jump at the writing process, let’s get the basic right, to finish the novel say you need to write 50,000 words in 30 days which means you need to write 1,667 words per day.

 Source: GIFY